 Schmelly’s Dirt Farm is an organics recycling company that produces high-quality compost and soil products for the farmers & gardeners of Greater New Orleans.
 Since 2014, we have composted over 5 million pounds of organic material that would have otherwise ended up in landfills.

-Schmelly’s mission is to transform New Orleans’ food scraps into healthy soil while fostering meaningful, uplifting, living-wage jobs.
+Schmelly’s mission is to transform New Orleans’ food scraps into healthy soil while fostering meaningful, uplifting jobs.

 Our vision is to work together to examine and dismantle social constructs of oppression such as racism, patriarchy, and the gender binary by building the capacity of co-workers to communicate across differences through professional development opportunities.

 Who We Are

 Schmelly’s is part of a community-wide effort to transform organic materials into living soil & garden products.
 We partner with businesses, community programs, farms, community gardens, and everything in between.
-Within our business, we are Colin, Eva, Susan, and Nicola.
-Colin helps coordinate compost pickups from around the city and Eva helps keep the compost site running smoothly as we work with the billions of microorganisms in our compost piles.
-Susan wrangles the administrative tasks and helps to market our products and services.
-Nicola is the company’s founder and works in all departments to help get the jobs done.
+Within our business, we are AJ, Jenevieve, Arrow, Nathan, Tessa & Nicola.
+AJ, Jenevieve & Nathan conduct compost pickups around the city; Arrow, Nathan, & Jenevieve keep the compost site running smoothly as we work with the billions of microorganisms in our compost piles.
+Tessa works behind the scenes to process product sales requests.
+Nicola is the company’s founder and works in all departments to facilitate the flow.

 Nicola Krebill has been working on capturing wasted commercial food in New Orleans and diverting it to community kitchens and compost piles since 2006.
-After supporting growers full time at Hollygrove Market & Farm and New Orleans Food & Farm Network, they lent a hand regularly at Hollygrove Market & Farm and got dirty in the compost pile.
+Working with New Orleans Food & Farm Network, they lent a hand regularly at Hollygrove Market & Farm and got dirty in the compost pile.
 Along with the city’s need for healthy garden soil, there was a growing demand for commercial compost pickup service.
 Schmelly’s was born.
 One of the long term goals of Schmelly’s is to provide employment opportunities to alumni of Grow Dat Youth Farm, where Nicola has served as a board member.
 Nicola is also a founding member of the neighborhood food sharing project, Community Kitchen Collective.